Equatorial Guinea Council of Ministers

-The Equatorial Guinean Council of Ministers or Council of Ministers of Equatorial Guinea, is chaired by the President of Equatorial Guinea Teodoro Obiang Nguema, and constituted by the Vice President Teodorín Nguema Obiang, his Prime Minister Manuel Osa Nsue Nsua along with the other Ministers members of the government.
+The Equatorial Guinean Council of Ministers or Council of Ministers of Equatorial Guinea (Consejo de Ministros), is chaired by the President of Equatorial Guinea Teodoro Obiang Nguema, and constituted by the Vice President Teodorín Nguema Obiang, his Prime Minister Manuel Osa Nsue Nsua along with the other Ministers members of the government.

 According to the constitution, the council is in charge of assisting the president with the execution of the national policy and his political and administrative duties.

 Members of the Council of Ministers

 The current Equatoguinean Government was appointed on February 2 of 2023, and is constituted by the following members: